CDS-AU-DK/cds-visual/README.md

-# Language Analytics - Spring 2021
+# Visual Analytics - Spring 2021

 This repository contains all of the code and data related to the Spring 2021 module _Visual Analytics_ as part of the bachelor's tilvalg in [Cultural Data Science](https://bachelor.au.dk/en/supplementary-subject/culturaldatascience/) at Aarhus University.